-Up to this point the traditional roughness length which calculated such as Wicht & Wicht (2018) and Bottema (1997), representing the established theory.
+Up to this point the traditional roughness length which calculated such as Wicht & Wicht (2018) and Bottema (1997), are based on well-studied presenting the established theory.
 They are also calculated on concretely defined catchments of pixels, termed 'rugoxels' in Bottema (1997).
 The calculation of these 'rugoxels' is where some methods diverge in terms of how these catchments are defined, others make different assumptions in the underlying approximations of fluid flow over a rough surface.
 We also take into account vegetation and buildings equally in a departure from other methods to take advantage of the high resolution of LIDAR data.
 This leads to higher roughness length values than might typically seen in these studies.